About me

 I offer a safe space for you to come with no pressure, and no judgement – a place for you to come and just be.
 I will sit alongside you, letting you freely and openly talk about things that may be difficult to talk about anywhere else, and offer empathy and warmth as we go through this journey together.
 My goal is to offer a place for you to be truly seen and heard.
 You, as the client, are at the heart of our therapeutic relationship as client and counsellor, and it’s my privilege to be alongside you.

 I am a fully qualified integrative Humanistic counsellor – trained in Person-Centred Theory, Gestalt and Transactional Analysis (TA), and may bring these into our sessions if it feels relevant to our work along with other pieces of psychoeducation.
-I offer both long-term and short-term therapy primarily for young people (18-25’s) or full-time students who are older than 25.
-I also have a limited number of slots for those over 25.
-I offer face-to-face sessions in Oxford or online.

 I have 5+ years of experience working within a mental health charity offering a range of support to a variety of people with differing needs.
-I have also worked as a counsellor within a cancer charity and within a local college for young people.
+I have also worked as a counsellor within a cancer charity, and within a local college for young people.
 I have an enhanced DBS.

 Training, qualifications & experience